DGretta/Music/problem_solving/05_timing_sync.md

 ### The Confusion

-You hit start on your master device, but slaves don't start, or they start at wrong positions.
+You hit start on your master device, but other devices don't start, or they start at wrong positions.
 Or everything starts but at different points in their sequences.
 Transport control (start/stop/continue) doesn't work reliably.

 ### Why This Happens